nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 235
 00:14:41,092 --> 00:14:43,120
-[SPEAKER_02]: Yeah, so I wanna keep the meetings.
+[SPEAKER_02]: Yeah, still want to keep the meetings short and to the point.

 236
 00:14:43,910 --> 00:14:47,436
-[SPEAKER_02]: I'm short to the point, but we gotta find that point.
+[SPEAKER_02]: But we gotta find that point.

 237
 00:14:48,121 --> 00:14:48,705